-So now you know the bare basics of contract, you could see how this deal could turn into quite a favourable one for Kansas, even though it just takes one injury to ruin a season and maybe even a career in the NFL.
+So now you know the bare basics of contract, you could see how this deal could turn into quite a favourable one for Kansas and Mahomes, even though it just takes one injury to ruin a season and maybe even a career in the NFL.
 Let’s turn to the future in Miami…

 What does this mean for the future?

 23rd April 2020, NFL draft, Round 1, Pick 5.
 The eagerly awaited pick of Miami Dolphins, and then selection of Alabama QB Tua Tagovailoa.
 Yes this contract of Mahomes will change contracts of the future, especially of Tua if he plays to the extent of his expected performance in the NFL, and could even deliver playoffs, championship games or even Superbowl in his rookie deal.

 The way Mahomes’ contract could change things, is how much money players could demand and for how long.
 If $400 Million is the going rate now, what will it be when it comes to extending Tua’s contract? $550 Million over 10 years?
 Higher and even longer?